cha248rles/Undergrad_REPO/README.md

-this is my undergrad repo
+this is my undergrad repository